Reaching our Energy Targets

-Water is important in our manufacturing process since large volumes needed for cooling in the various production cycles.
-In 2019, we continued our efforts aimed at reducing water consumption in several countries around the globe: in La Pointe, Canada, we reduced water usage by perfecting an automatic dosage system that reduces the frequency of discharging and refilling; in Tetla, Mexico, water consumption was reduced by daily monitoring.
+Water is important in our manufacturing process since large volumes are needed for cooling in the various production cycles.
+In 2019, we continued our efforts to reduce water consumption in several countries around the globe.
+For example, in La Pointe, Canada, we reduced water usage by perfecting an automatic dosage system that reduces the frequency of discharging and refilling.

 Reducing Hazardous and Non-Hazardous Waste

 Waste reduction is an important step towards a more sustainable factory; decreasing the generation of waste lowers cost of disposal and reduces waste storage areas.
 Our efforts at plants to cut all kind of waste continued in 2019.
 Here are a few highlights: In Montereau, the plant reduced waste from the extruder; in Tetla, Mexico, energy consumption was reduced by the optimisation of machine start-ups and the hours of maximum usage; in Paragould: a new evaporator drastically reduced emulsion waste; at Claremont Cable, packaging waste was reduced via the improved use and reuse of pallets and cardboard packaging materials; Wrexham in the UK also improved reuse of pallets.
 In Lexington, USA, acetone reuse has been improved, reducing the volume sent for disposal; in Aberdare, upgrades to the machines in the compounds room reduced losses and therefore scrap; in Livorno, consumption of SF6 gas has been reduced following periodic maintenance work on the recycling plant.